makersacademy/airport_challenge/README.md

 ## Usage

-App runs in the command line
+App runs in the command line.
 Run irb in terminal and `require './lib/airport.rb'`

 ## Running tests